Hi and let me welcome you again to Munsch's Musings

 John and I share five daughters.
 My step-daughters are Traci, Teri, and Toni.
 And my girls are Emily and Amanda.

-There is one other member of our family that came to live with us about six years ago.
+There is one other member of our family that came to live with us about 11 years ago.
 He is a Blue Tick Beagle named Buddy.
 We rescued him from a local shelter and can't imagine life without him!
 He was an abused animal before we got him but with love and lots of attention he is now a very happy dog!

 Hobbies and Interests